This section should provide information to help users correctly interpret the data, including how the data should or should not be used.

-This can include:
+This may include:

-See the October 2019 Labour market overview bulletin for an example.
+See the April 2021 Labour market overview bulletin for an example.

 If the strengths and limitations from your QMI are crucial to interpreting the data and can be summarised clearly in a few short bullet points, include them under subheadings of “Strengths” and “Limitations”.